QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 For this particular problem, there's also an easier way, which circumvents the need to compute the value function.

-Let :math:`h` denote the value of not accepting a job in this period but then behaving optimally in all subsequent periods.

-That is,
+Let :math:`h` denote the continuation value:

 .. math::
     :label: j1